Leave politics out of it says HRD minister on CBSE syllabus controversy

 Earlier, the board clarified that each of the subjects wrongly mentioned as deleted has already been covered under the alternative academic calendar issued by the NCERT.

-CBSE Secretary Anurag Tripathi, said in a statement, "the Board has clarified that no question shall be asked from the reduced syllabus in the Board examination 20-21 only."
+CBSE Secretary Anurag Tripathi, said in a statement, "The Board has clarified that no question shall be asked from the reduced syllabus in the Board examination 20-21 only."

 The statement came after the CBSE decided to drop lessons on democracy and diversity, demonetisation, nationalism, secularism, India's relations with neighbours and growth of local governments in India.